-- Students may apply not more than nine graduate credits transferred from another regionally accredited graduate program.
-A minimum grade of B- is required. - The Master of Arts in Counseling Psychology; Trauma Track degree aligns with the guidelines set forth by the Massachusetts Board of Allied Mental Health which would should allow for ease in the case of credit transfer.
+• Students may apply not more than nine applicable graduate credits transferred from another regionally accredited graduate program taken within 5 years with a minimum grade of B-.
+Official transcript required.

+• The Master of Arts in Counseling Psychology; Trauma Track degree aligns with the guidelines set forth by the Massachusetts Board of Allied Mental Health which would should allow for ease in the case of credit transfer.